Hatmic/Hatmic/README.md

 📫 Email: hatmic2009@outlook.com

-👀 I am a middle school student from China, glad to see you!
+👀 I am a middle school student from China, glad to meet you!

 🎶 I love music, and I can play guitar and piano.
 Welcome to communicate with me!